Ryan Wright (American football)

-Ryan Wright (born June 1, 2000) is an American professional football punter for the Minnesota Vikings of the National Football League (NFL).
+Ryan Wright (born June 1, 2000) is an American professional football punter for the New Orleans Saints of the National Football League (NFL).
 He played college football for the Tulane Green Wave.

 Early life

 Wright grew up in San Ramon, California and attended California High School.
 In addition to punting, Wright also played quarterback on varsity during his junior and senior years.

 College career

 Wright attended Tulane.
 He played for the Green Wave from 2018 to 2021.